-The Trends in International Mathematics and Science Study (TIMSS) is a series of international assessments of academic knowledge of students around the world, covering the subjects of Math and Science for 4th and 8th-grade students.
-Chile participated in the TIMSS test for 8th grade in 1999, 2003, 2011 and 2015; and in the 4th-grade tests in 2011 and 2015.
+The Trends in International Mathematics and Science Study (TIMSS) is a series of international assessments of academic knowledge of students around the world, covering the subjects of Mathematics and Science for fourth and eighth grade students.
+Chile participated in the TIMSS test for 8th grade in 1999, 2003, 2011, and 2015; and in the fourth grade tests in 2011 and 2015.
 The Program for International Student Assessment (PISA) test is a triennial international assessment to test the skills and knowledge of 15-year-old students.
-Trends in equity and achievement are presented by a publication provided by the OECD called Where did equity in education improve over the past decade - PISA In Focus 2017/68.
-Between 2006 and 2015, Chile is the country with the second highest growth in science performance and it is also among the countries that improved equity the most.
+Figure 6 presents trends in equity and achievement.
+Between 2006 and 2015, Chile is the country with the second highest growth in Science performance and it is also among the countries that improved equity the most.
+Additionally, Figure 7(a) shows that PISA international test scores from 2006 to 2015 also improved at a faster rate in Chile (3.4%) than in the rest of Latin America (2%) or the OECD (0%).
+Moreover, Figure 7(b) shows that TIMSS scores in Science and Mathematics averaged close to 405 in 1999 and 2003, but rose to 435 in 2011 and 2015, making Chile one of the countries with the fastest growth during that period.

-Figure 4: Evolution of the Gap in Academic Achievement High-Low SES
+Figure 5: Evolution of the Gap in Academic Achievement High-Low SES

 Note: This figure shows the difference in average standardized test scores between students in high SES and low SES categories.
 Test scores are comparable across years and are standardized relative to the benchmark set in 1999.
-The average test score indicates the average across math and reading test scores of all students in the 53 markets in the study.
+The average test score indicates the average across Mathematics and reading test scores of all students in the 53 markets in the study.
 There are three groups considered in the comparison.
 The first comparison denominated (SEP) is the difference between the ineligible students and the eligible students for the SEP voucher.
 The eligible group roughly represents the 40% with the lowest SES, and this measure is available starting in 2008.
 A second comparison imputes eligibility for students based on their observable characteristics (Imputed SEP).
-Finally, I use income per capita reported in household surveys (HH Survey) taken by the parents of test taking students.
+Finally, I use income per capita reported in household surveys (HH Survey) completed by parents of test-taking students.
 This measure is only available until 2012 when the questions required to calculate household income per capita were discontinued.
 The average test score over the population 0.05σ in 2007, 0.29σ in 2011, and 0.33σ in 2016.
 The average gap across SES groups from 2005 to 2007 was 0.57σ (dotted line), while from 2011 to 2016 the average was 0.39σ (continuous line).